-The old-school energy-saving advice to “set it and forget it” doesn’t lend itself to complex electricity rate plans—such as time-advantage plans.
+The old-school energy-saving advice to “set it and forget it” doesn’t lend itself to complex electricity rate plans—such as saver choice plans.
 That’s especially true here in the Valley of the Sun, where summer temps regularly top 100 degrees during peak rate hours, forcing your air conditioning unit to run seemingly non-stop.

 While some still swear by setting the thermostat at, say, 79 all day and night, others have discovered a method called “supercooling” or “pre-cooling” to bring their power bill way down.

 Supercooling is most effective from May to October, when APS electricity rates are significantly higher.
 It’s not difficult to supercool your home.
 But first you need to understand your energy-use patterns.

 When we asked APS for the most important energy-saving advice they could give, spokesperson Anne DeGraw said this: “Figure out when, where and how you’re using your power.”
 APS already has that info and has structured its saver-choice peak rates accordingly.

 The idea behind supercooling is to shift the cooling of your house—responsible for up to 70 percent of your summer energy usage—to the time of day when energy rates are low.

 Rosie Romero, building contractor and host of the KTAR radio show “Rosie on the House,” has been touting the cost-savings of supercooling since APS introduced the preferred-time-of-day rate about 15 years ago.
 He likens electricity for your home to gas for your car: “If your favorite gas station sold gas at 50 cents a gallon from 7 o’clock at night to noon, and then from noon to 7 they sold gas at $2 a gallon, when would you fill up?”
 Romero asks.